SpenceKonde/megaTinyCore/README.md

 These parts do not support using an external crystal like the classic ATtiny parts do, however the internal oscillator is tightly calibrated enough that the internal clock will work for UART communication without issue; Like the megaAVR 0-series, it includes clock corrections at 3V and 5V in the signature row.
 If you need particularly accurate UART baud rates more than you need the flash this option uses, you can enable it from the Tools submenu.

-These parts also support an external **clock** (that can come from an external oscillator or - available from the usual suspects for a price nearly as high as the ATtiny itself, or from aliexpress for only prices that are slightly less exorbitant (search for "active crystal"), the CLKOUT from another processor, and so on).
+These parts do support an external **clock** (that can come from an external oscillator or - available from the usual suspects for a price nearly as high as the ATtiny itself, or from aliexpress for only prices that are slightly less exorbitant (search for "active crystal"), the CLKOUT from another processor, and so on).

 ### Memory-mapped flash: No need to declare PROGMEM
 Unlike classic AVRs, on the these parts, *the flash is within the same address space as the rest of the memory*.
 This means `pgm_read_*_near()` is not needed to read directly from flash.
 Because of this, the compiler automatically puts any variable declared `const` into PROGMEM, and accesses it appropriately - you no longer need to explicitly declare them as PROGMEM.
 This includes quoted string literals, so the F() macro is no longer needed either (As of 2.1.0, F() once more explicitly declares things as living in PROGMEM (ie, it is slightly less efficient) in order to ensure compatibility with third party libraries).